To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Sources close to Merkel have also said that depending how this week’s talks go, she could overrule hostility from the Bundesbank and support the ECB stepping up its debt purchases from troubled euro states as a short-term bridging measure.

 In terms of their push for closer fiscal governance, Berlin and Paris hope to short circuit the complex treaty amendment procedure by wrapping their budgetary proposals into a single amended protocol.
-They hope to avoid a parliamentary convention and reduce the need for national referendums on ratification.

 That position has angered some lawmakers but they argue that the crisis is an emergency that requires swift action.—Reuters